Kanchanaburi Entry Requirements

 Visa Required

-How to Apply: Apply directly at a Thai diplomatic mission in your country of residence.
-Requires application form, passport, photos, flight itinerary, proof of accommodation, and financial statements.
+How to Apply: Apply at Thai embassy/consulate in your country with passport, photos, application form, and supporting documents

 Arrival Process